 8. Obstruction by a fielder occurs when the fielder blocks off a base, base line or home plate from a base runner while not in possession of the ball (Rule 2.0).
 If a play is being made on the obstructed runner, or if the batter-runner is obstructed before touching first base, the ball is dead and all runners shall advance without liability to be put out, to the bases they would have reached, in the umpire's judgment, if there had been no obstruction.
 The obstructed runner shall be awarded at least one base beyond the base last legally touched by such runner, before the obstruction.
 Any preceding runners forced to advance by the award of bases as the penalty for obstruction shall advance without liability to be put out (Rule 7.06 (a)).
 If no play is being made on the obstructed runner, the play shall proceed until no further action is possible.
 The umpire shall then call "Time" and impose such penalties, if any, as in that umpire's judgment will nullify the act of obstruction (Rule 7.06 (b)).

 9. Interference by a batter or runner occurs when the runner fails to avoid a fielder who is attempting to field a batted ball or intentionally interferes with a thrown ball.
 If in the judgment of the umpire interference has occurred, the batter or runner will be ruled out and all other runners shall return to the last base that was legally touched at the time of the interference, unless otherwise provided by these rules (Rule 7.09(j) & Rule 2.0).
-Interference also occurs when a base runner or batter willfully and deliberately interferes with a batted ball or a fielder in the out of the abatter or provided by these rules (Rule 7.09(j) & Rule 2.0).
-Interference also occurs when a base runner or batter willfully and deliberately interferes with a batted ball or a fielder in the act of fielding a batter or provided by these rules (Rule 7.09(j) & Rule 2.0).
-Interference also occurs when a base runner or batter willfully and deliberately interferes with a batted ball or a fielder in the out of fi batter willfully and deliberately interferes with a batted ball or a fielder in the act of fielding a batted ball with the obvious intent to break up a double play.
-If the interference is committed by the base runner, the base runner AND the batter will both be ruled out (Rule 7.09(f)).
+Interference also occurs when a base runner or batter willfully and deliberately interferes with a batted ball or a fielder in the act of fielding a batted ball with the obvious intent to break up a double play.
 If the interference is committed by the batter, the batter AND the base runner who advanced closest to home plate will both be ruled out regardless where the double play might have been possible (Rule 7.09(g)).